Testing conditional independence under isotonicity: Introduction

 \subsection{Our contributions}

 In Section~\ref{sec:method}, we introduce our general methodology for testing $H_0^{\textnormal{ICI}}$, the \textnormal{\texttt{PairSwap-ICI}} procedure.
 Our framework allows practitioners flexibility in specifying a matching, i.e., a sequence of ordered pairs of observations, and a test statistic for each matched pair; these latter quantities are then aggregated across all matched pairs to form the overall test statistic.
-We calibrate the test by comparing the observed statistic to its counterpart computed on~$X$ values permuted within matched pairs, and prove that the \textnormal{\texttt{PairSwap-ICI}} procedure guarantees finite-sample Type I error control over the null $H_0^{\textnormal{ICI}}$, regardless of the matching or test statistic chosen.
+We calibrate the test by comparing the observed statistic to its counterpart computed on~$X$ values permuted within matched pairs, and prove that the \textnormal{\texttt{PairSwap-ICI}} procedure guarantees finite-sample Type~I error control over the null $H_0^{\textnormal{ICI}}$, regardless of the matching or test statistic chosen.

-While the \textnormal{\texttt{PairSwap-ICI}} procedure offers a general validity guarantee, the matching and test statistic must be carefully-chosen in order to guarantee good power against specific alternatives of interest.
-Accordingly, in Section~\ref{sec:design}, we provide specific recommendations on these choices, motivated both by consideration of oracle strategies for maximising power and heuristics as to how these can be approximated in practice.
-This intuition is then formalised in Section~\ref{sec:power}, where we study the power properties of the \textnormal{\texttt{PairSwap-ICI}} test under a broad family of regression models for $X$ conditional on $(Y,Z)$.
-We introduce a quantity called the isotonic signal-to-noise ratio ($\ISNR$) and its empirical analogue $\widehat{\ISNR}_n$, which characterises the asymptotic effect size of our test through upper and lower bounds that match up to a factor of $\sqrt{2}$.
-Moreover, we prove that the $\ISNR$ captures the fundamental hardness of testing the ICI null, by establishing that it also characterises a uniform upper bound on the power of any test against local alternatives.
-Specialising these results to partially linear Gaussian models, we demonstrate that the $\ISNR$ can be expressed in terms of more familiar quantities, namely the expected conditional variance of $Y$ given $Z$, and the coefficient of $Y$ after regressing $X$ on both $Y$ and~$Z$.
+Notwithstanding our general validity guarantee, the matching and test statistic for the \textnormal{\texttt{PairSwap-ICI}} procedure must be chosen carefully in order to achieve good power against alternatives of interest.
+Accordingly, in Section~\ref{sec:design}, we provide specific recommendations for these choices, motivated both by consideration of oracle strategies for maximizing power and by heuristics for how these can be approximated in practice.
+This intuition is then formalized in Section~\ref{sec:power}, where in Theorem~\ref{thm:general-power-asymptotic} we provide an asymptotic expression for the power of a general version of the \textnormal{\texttt{PairSwap-ICI}} test under a broad family of regression models for~$X$ conditional on $(Y,Z)$.
+We further introduce a quantity called the isotonic signal-to-noise ratio ($\ISNR$), and show that it controls the power of any valid test of $H_0^{\textnormal{ICI}}$.
+These results turn out to be closely connected, because we prove in Theorems~\ref{thm:oracle-matching-asymptote} and~\ref{thm:oracle-matching-estimated-mu} that the empirical analog of $\ISNR$ characterizes the power of the \texttt{PairSwap-ICI} test under both oracle and plug-in matching schemes and under the additional assumption that $d_Z=1$ and $\mathcal{Z}$ is equipped with the usual total order on $\mathbb{R}$.